Relationship between the Romanian Orthodox Church and the Iron Guard: Background

 At the end of the nineteenth-century, Romanian Orthodox theological education was in its infancy.
 Priestly training was practical and general rather than focused on theology.
 In the early twentieth century the curriculum of a priest included subjects such as hygiene, calligraphy, accountancy, psychology, Romanian literature, geometry, chemistry, botany, and gymnastics.
 A strong emphasis was placed on church music, canon law, church history, and exegesis.
 After World War I, however, a number of young theologians like Nichifor Crainic, Ioan Savin, or Dumitru Stăniloae went to study abroad.
 These theologians proved extremely influential after their return to Romania and helped shape theological academies.
 With a few rare exceptions, these theologians were also nationalists.
 By the 1920s the Church had adopted a nationalist narrative which highlighted the role of Orthodoxy in preserving the Romanian identity.
 Crainic advocated in his magazine Gândirea a mix of Orthodoxy and nationalism, while philosopher Nae Ionescu argued that Orthodoxy was inseparable from the Romanian identity.
 In the second half of the 1920s antisemitism also started to appear in official Church publications such as Revista teologică ("The Theological Magazine").

 The Legion of the Archangel Michael emerged in 1927 as a breakaway group from A. C. Cuza's far-right, antisemitic movement called the National-Christian Defense League (LANC).
 Dissatisfied with the older generation of LANC, Corneliu Codreanu embarked on the creation of what he saw as an "idealistic, youthful, voluntary movement organized hierarchically".
 The name of the organization was inspired by an icon of the archangel that Codreanu's father had shown him in the Văcărești prison in 1923.
 Initially, very few LANC affiliates followed Codreanu (roughly twenty stundets).
-In an article from the first issue of the Legion's new newspaper, Pământul strămoşesc ("The Ancestral land"), titled "To the Icon!", Codreanu's brother-in-law and fellow legionnaire, Ion Moța, wrote "We have a religion, we are slaves to a faith.
+In an article from the first issue of the Legion's new newspaper, Pământul strămoșesc ("The Ancestral land"), titled "To the Icon!", Codreanu's brother-in-law and fellow legionnaire, Ion Moța, wrote "We have a religion, we are slaves to a faith.
 We are consumed in its fire and are completely dominated by it.
 We serve it until our last breath."
 From this profession of Christian faith, Moța proceeded to highlight the more earthly goals of the ultranationalist movement, writing "In this consists salvation, with freedom from the Yids and from all the deadly plagues that consume us: in restoring fruitfulness in the godly vine [în via dumnezească], which today is sick and barren, in our nation (at least here), fallen into satanic claws that lay waste to the soul and bring it loss".
 Throughout the late 1920s and the early 1930s, the Legion steadily increased its membership among students, peasants, workers and tradesmen, but also among priests.
 The name "Iron Guard" only appeared in 1930 and specifically designated the paramilitary branch of the organization whose official existence ended in 1933.
 However, the name remains a popular way of referring to the Legion as a whole.